 Australia has the responsibility to adequately respond to situations of international concern such as the repression of human rights, proliferation of weapons of mass destruction (WMD) and international armed conflict.
 Sanctions are measures imposed in these types of situations, that do not involve the use of armed force.

-In a recent report, the Department of Foreign Affairs and Trade (DFAT) provides a snapshot of the various sanctions ‘regimes’.
+In a recent report, the Department of Foreign Affairs and Trade (DFAT) provides insight into the types of sanctions ‘regimes’ implemented in Australia.

 What is a sanctions ‘regime’?

 In response to a situation of international concern, countries may impose what is referred to as a sanctions ‘regime’, typically in relation to a country or group.